kbrugh/meditation/README.md

 **_Biological neural systems are naturally amazing at pattern recognition_**, and this simple algorithm takes advantage of that.
 Used as a tool, running this Python (version 2) script in a terminal allows you to program your own mind - *in a way*.
 This particular form of "self-metaprogramming" works by using text in a terminal as a matrix of pixels precisely stimulating the visual field.
 It involves rapidly cycling user-defined meditations mixed in with a flow of encryption-grade, entropy-derived random character generation.

+Simply download the script, open a terminal, navigate to the script-containing directory, and run:
       python2 matrix_meditation.py

 **This tool serves as a nice way to:**